 Below is the hard drive failure data for Q3 2016.
 This chart is just for the period of Q3 2016.
 The hard drive models listed below are data drives, not boot drives.
 We only list drive models that have 45 or more of that model deployed.

 - The models that have an annualized failure rate of 0.00% had zero hard drive failures in Q3 2016.

-The following table summarizes the shift over the 2nd and 3rd quarters.
+The following table summarizes the shift over the second and third quarters.

 As a reminder, each Backblaze Vault consists of 20 Storage Pods logically grouped together to act as one storage system.
 Storage Pods are spread out across a data center in different cabinets, on different circuits and on different network switches to maximize data durability.
-Backblaze Vaults are the backbone that powers both our cloud backup and B2 cloud storage services.
+Backblaze Vaults are the backbone that powers both our cloud backup and Backblaze B2 Cloud Storage services.

 Want more details on our Q3 drive stats?
 View the webinar below in the Backblaze BrightTALK channel.
 You will need to subscribe to the Backblaze channel to view the webinar, but you’ll only have to do that once.